 The guidelines and information below can assist with your decision about including a copyright protected work in your thesis1.

-Fair dealing is a general exception to copyright which applies in the context of private study, research, criticism, review, news reporting and usually implies that the source of the work must be identified through proper citation.
-Fair dealing is defined by stating what it is not: "Fair dealing for the purpose of research or private study does not infringe copyright."
+Fair dealing is a general exception to copyright which applies in the context of private study, research, education, parody or satire, criticism, review, news reporting and usually implies that the source of the work must be identified through proper citation.
+Fair dealing is defined by stating what it is not: "Fair dealing for the purpose of research, private study, education, parody or satire does not infringe copyright."
 (Copyright Act, R.S.C.
 1985, c.
 C-42, art.
 292 ).
 This makes it more difficult to define precisely when a use qualifies for fair dealing.